danieljsimon33/chatgpt-testing/README.md

 # chatgpt-testing

 Pretty much what the title indicates.
+This is a NodeJS project.

 Note to future self: make sure not to lose the contents of that .env file!